alexandergunnarson/quantum/resources-dev/smaller-scratch.md

 TODO look at AtomicLong.accumulateAndGet(long x, LongBinaryOperator accumulatorFunction) TODO revisit whether transformers are necessary compared with transducers

-The power offered by spec is probably better compared against dependent type systems like Idris.
-True static type systems run analysis at compile-time, but spec allows you to perform very complex checks because you have the power of full blown language.

-For example, with spec you can write a function spec that says "Union is a function that takes two hashsets.
-The return value of this function is a hashset that contains all the values found in the hashset arguments".
-That's impossible to statically check in most languages.
-Some languages like Idris approach this level of expressibility, but when they fall short, you're sunk.
-In spec you can always pop the escape hatch and write a custom predicate in Clojure code.

-So for me that's the tradeoff.
-I lose compile-time checking, but gain a *ton* of power.
-And since types exist at run-time we can do cool things like introspect them and generate data, documentation, better error messages, or even run logic over them to write a static type checker.

 http://www.kdgregory.com/?page=java.byteBuffer — useful reading about off-heap memory https://www.akkadia.org/drepper/cpumemory.pdf — what every programmer should know about memory